 Given a test dataset to each peer, generated from the same distribution as the local dataset, quality is measured in terms of the percentage of correctly classified tuples of this test set.
-We report both the stationary accuracy which refers to the accuracy measured during the last 80% of the epochs and the overall accuracy.
-Each quality graph in Figures 5, 6, 7, 8, 9 and 10 reports two quantities - (1) the average quality over all peers, all epochs and 10 independent trials (the center markers) and (2) the standard deviation over 10 independent trials (error bars).
+We report two quantities - (1) stationary accuracy which refers to the accuracy measured during the last 80% of the epochs and hence correspond to stationary changes in the data when the distribution becomes stable and (2) overall accuracy which is measured for the entire length of the experiment and hence corresponds to both the stationary and non-stationary changes.
+The stationary accuracy reflects the accuracy achieved by our algorithm when the distribution does not change, but new samples are drawn from the same distribution while the overall accuracy reflects the accuracy when both the distribution and the data changes.
+Moreover, for each quality graph in Figures 4, 5, 6, 7, 8 and 9 we report two quantities - (1) the average quality over all peers, all epochs and 10 independent trials (the center markers) and (2) the standard deviation over 10 independent trials (error bars).

 For measuring the cost of the algorithm we report two quantities - normalized messages sent and normalized bytes transferred.
 Our measurement metric for the normalized messages is the number of messages sent by each peer per unit of leaky bucket L. For an algorithm whose communication model is broadcast, its normalized messages is 2, considering 2 neighbors on an average per peer.
 We report both the overall messages and the monitoring messages; the latter refers to the "wasted effort" of the algorithm.
-For a given time instance, if a peer needs to send k separate messages corresponding to different majority votes to one particular peer, it is counted as one message to that neighbor.
+For a given time instance, if a peer needs to send kseparate messages corresponding to different majority votes to one particular peer, it is counted as one message to that neighbor.

-Similarly, to understand the actual communication overhead of our algorithm in terms of the number of bytes sent, we report both the overall and monitoring bytes transferred, per unit of L. In every raw message the distributed algorithm sends 5 numbers - the data of the vote, the id of the vote, the id of the attributes which this vote corresponds to, the path of the tree and the maximum pivot.
-Considering the above example, the number of bytes sent is 5\k per neighbor.
-As before, for a broadcast based algorithm, having an attribute cross-table with four entries (2 values and 2 classes), its bytes sent would be no of attributes $\times 4 \times 2$ .
+Similarly, to understand the actual communication overhead of our algorithm in terms of the number of bytes sent, we report both the overall and monitoring bytes transferred, per unit of L. In every raw message the distributed algorithm sends 5 numbers - the data of the vote, the id of the attributes which this vote corresponds to, the path of the tree and the maximum pivot.
+Considering the above example, the number of bytes sent is 5 k per neighbor.
+As before, for a broadcast based algorithm, having an attribute cross-table with four entries (2 values and 2 classes), its bytes sent would be no of attributes ×4 × 2.
 The factor of two is assuming 2 neighbors per peer.
 For example, with 10 attributes, the number of bytes sent per L is 80.
 Similar to what we did for quality, we have plotted both the average cost and the standard deviation of the result over 10 independent trials.

-There are three parameters of the $P^2DTI$ algorithm that we have explored - (1) the number of local tuples or the size of the local dataset $|S_i|$ , (2) the depth of the induced tree, and (3) the size of the leaky bucket L. The measurement points for the local data points per peer are 250, 500, 1000, 2000 and 4000.
-For the depth of tree, we used values of 2, 3, 4, 5 and 7 while we varied L among 1000, 2000, 3000 and 4000.
+There are three parameters of the PeDiT algorithm that we have explored - (1) the number of local tuples or the size of the local dataset $|S_i|$, (2) the depth of the induced tree, and (3) the size of the leaky bucket L. The measurement points for the local data points per peer are 250, 500, 1000, 2000 and 4000.
+For the depth of tree, we used values of 2, 3, 4, 5 and 7 while we varied L among 500, 1000, 2000, 3000 and 4000.
 The values of L are in simulator ticks where the average edge delay is about 1100 time units.

-The data generator had two parameters -(1) noise in the data varied between 0%, 5%, 10% and 20%, and (2) number of attributes (10, 15, and 20).
+The data generator had two parameters - (1) noise in the data varied between 0%, 5%, 10% and 20%, and (2) number of attributes (10, 15, and 20).